 And it’s a lot simpler than people think.

+but just stay with me and I'll show you how to build leg muscle at home.
 The first thing is the exercise you do is of course important but what’s even more important is how you perform that exercise.

 You could be doing squats but if you engage your lower back by swinging, you’re hips out more, or elevating yourself too much then you won’t engage the parts of your leg you need to in order to build them.